ytakefuji/openai/README.md

 Hints:

-A. Understanding text in English with ChatGPT is 85.5% while one in Japanese is 79.9%.
+A. Understanding text in English with ChatGPT-4 is 85.5% while one in Japanese is 79.9%.

 B. You need to choose right words and phrases in dialog with AI (ChatGPT, EdgeGPT and Bard).